-Unlike Shiraz or Cabernet, they say you need to spend good money to get a good Pinot Noir but we at WineStar challenge that theory by assembling 3 bottles each from 4 renowned producers from 4 Pinot regions from the Adelaide Hills, Geelong, Yarra Valley and Tasmania.
-All four wines have received 94 Points or better from Australia's leading wine critics which serves to highlight the tremendous quality.
+Unlike Shiraz or Cabernet, they say you need to spend good money to get a good Pinot Noir but we at WineStar challenge that theory by assembling 3 bottles each from 4 renowned producers from 4 Pinot regions from the Adelaide Hills, Orange, Yarra Valley and Tasmania.
+All four wines have received 93 Points or better from Australia's leading wine critics which serves to highlight the tremendous quality.

 The StarDozen consists of the following: